tofu-tf/tofu/docs/logging.md

 ```

 There are multiple ways to create `Logs` instance, among them:
-* `Logs.sync`, requiring a `cats.effect.Sync` instance for delaying side-effects
+* `Logs.sync` that requires a `cats.effect.Sync` instance for delaying side-effects
-* `Logs.withContext`, requiring a `cats.effect.Sync` instance for delaying side-effects and a proof that `F` has a context to log
+* `Logs.withContext` that requires a `cats.effect.Sync` instance for delaying side-effects and a proof that `F` has a context to log
 * `Logs.const` that wraps single `Logging` thus always returning the same instance
 * `Logs.empty` that will produce a no-op `Logging` instances
-* `Logs.combine` that can combine two instances of `Logs` thus combining produces instances
+* `Logs.combine` that combines two instances of `Logs`.

-#### Context logging
-It is possible to log the context of your computations (MDC, remember?) if you have an instance of `tofu.Context` for your
-effect type and a `Loggable` for your context.
-That's natural - describe how we can obtain a context from a computation `F` and a way to represent that context in log,
-and we will ensure it will be logged anytime you use `Logging` operations.
-You can log that context to string as well as use it as a part of structured logging.
+`Logging` instance that is created this way will be a combination of two underlying instances, produced by both `Logs`.
+This means that both `Logging` implementations will be called in sequence

-#### What LoggedValue and Loggable is
+#### Logs representation (using LoggedValue and Loggable)
+User API in `Logging` typeclass showcases `LoggedValue` as a parameter to pass.
-`LoggedValue` is a representation of a value that can be written to a log in a string form.
+In fact, `LoggedValue` is a representation of a value that can be written to a log in a string form.
 It's used internally, and you do not need to use it directly most of the time.
 Instead, what you want is a `Loggable`
 typeclass, that describes how a value of some type `A` can be logged, both as a string representation in log message
 and as a component of structured logging.
 Given an instance of `Loggable` for a type, a value of the type can be converted